Complete Guide to the Oncology Nurse Practitioner (ONP) Specialty

 Oncology Nurse Practitioner Employment Opportunities

-Oncology nurse practitioners find employment opportunities in various healthcare settings that focus on cancer care.
-These settings include:
+Oncology nurse practitioners find employment opportunities in various healthcare settings focusing on cancer care.
+These may include:

 Oncology Nurse Practitioner Salaries

-Salaries for oncology nurse practitioners can vary based on factors such as geographic location, years of experience, education level, and the specific healthcare setting.
-As of 2023, the median annual wage for oncology nurse practitioners was around $131,543.
+Salaries for oncology nurse practitioners will fluctuate based on where they live, their experience, what degree level they hold, and where they are employed.
+As of 2023, the national median annual wage for oncology nurse practitioners was around $131,543.
 Given the specialized nature of oncology care and the importance of their role in cancer treatment, ONPs may command competitive salaries.